shivangi-javia/inactive-user-deletion/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Automatically deletes users inactive for a set number of days.
+Automatically deletes users inactive for a set number of days and assigns their posts to a selected user or admin before deletion.

 == Description ==
-The Inactive User Deletion plugin automatically deletes users who have been inactive for a set number of days.
-You can configure the number of days a user must be inactive before their account is deleted.
-Additionally, this plugin allows you to send warning emails before the deletion process, which can be customized or disabled entirely.
+The Inactive User Deletion plugin helps you manage user accounts that have been inactive for a set number of days by automatically deleting them.
+The plugin allows you to configure the number of days a user must remain inactive before deletion.
+Additionally, you can send warning emails to users before their account is deleted.
+These emails are customizable or can be disabled entirely.
+Before deleting the user, all their posts will be reassigned to a selected user or admin to prevent content loss.

 == Features ==